An equivariant compactification for adjoint reductive group schemes: Introduction

 In particular, if the base scheme $S$ in \Cref{mainresult} is the spectrum of an algebraically closed field, the scheme $\mathcal{X}$ recovers the classical wonderful compactification of $\mathbf{G}$.

+In algebraic geometry, the search for proper smooth schemes over $\Spec(\mathbb{Z})$ is a deep topic and seems to date back to Grothendieck \cite[page 242]{Mazurarithmeticoncurves}.
+Actually, as shown by Fontaine in \cite{Fontainepropersmoothscheme}, there are some constraints for a smooth proper scheme over $\Spec(\mathbb{Z})$ to exist.
+Moreover, many famous non-existence results of smooth proper $\Spec(\mathbb{Z})$-scheme have been established, for instance, \cite{Fontainethereisnoabelianscheme} and \cite{SchroerthereisnoenriquessurfaceoverZ}.
+In this aspect, a remarkable feature of the existence result \Cref{mainresult} is that, for any (not necessarily split) reductive group scheme over $\Spec(\mathbb{Z})$ of adjoint type, we can associate to it a smooth proper scheme over $\Spec(\mathbb{Z})$ whose geometry is closely related to the reductive group scheme.

 Our construction of $\mathcal{X}$ in \Cref{mainresult} is intrinsic and functorial in the sense that we avoid embedding the group $\mathbf{G}$ into an ambient projective space, and we use a sheaf-theoretic argument so that the formation of $\mathcal{X}$ is compatible with any base change.

-In \cite[Conjecture 6.2.3]{CKproblemtorsors}, \v{C}esnavi\v{c}ius raises a question about how to equivariantly embed a reductive group scheme into a projective scheme in which the group is fiberwise dense. \Cref{mainresult} gives a positive answer to this question for adjoint reductive group schemes.
+In \cite[Conjecture 6.2.3]{CKproblemtorsors}, \v{C}esnavi\v{c}ius raises a question about how to equivariantly embed a reductive group scheme over a base scheme into a projective scheme in which the group is relatively dense with respect to the base scheme. \Cref{mainresult} gives a positive answer to this question for adjoint reductive group schemes.
 As a consequence of \Cref{mainresult}, we deduce the following lifting property of torsors:

 \begin{corollary} (\Cref{compactificationtorsor}).
 Let $A$ be an isotrivial torsor under an adjoint reductive group $\mathbf{G}$ over an affine semilocal scheme $S$.
 For each $a\in A(Z)$ with $Z$ a closed subscheme of $S$, there exist a finite étale cover $\widetilde{S}$ of $S$, an $S$-morphism $\nu\colon Z\rightarrow\widetilde{S}$ and a section $\widetilde{a}\in A(\widetilde{S})$ whose $\nu$-pullback is $a$. \end{corollary}